itsxwang/software-development/Computer-Science-Core/OS/Linux/allBasicAndImportantCommands.md

 - only unique lines: `uniq report.txt` or `sort -u report.txt` or using this command [`sort(or any file read command) report.txt | uniq`](https://youtu.be/Byx4sgLR88E?si=9bZ3JO12zyJm-lZg&t=2137)
 The pipe way explanation: the output of the `sort` command is piped to the `uniq` command, means become input for `uniq` command.
-And this pipe way `|` can be used to combine multiple commands
+And this pipe way `|` can be used to combine multiple commands.
+But only those command support this piping which can takes stdin, some commands only take command line arguments.

 - [split file in linux](https://youtu.be/Byx4sgLR88E?si=we5MHjGmEtMjbGBc&t=2207)
+    `split -l 7 filename`: split the file into multiple files put 7 lines in each file

 - [search word and show matching content(show line in which pattern is present) from a file](https://youtu.be/Byx4sgLR88E?si=f6yQUC1hCcfV5lQP&t=2307)
     - `grep -v "pattern" <filename>`: will show lines in which pattern is not present
     - use `egrep` command, for more complex regex patterns, like for search multiple words in file
+        - egrep 'pattern1|pattern2...' filename
     - We can also Use `egrep` (and `grep`)  without pipe , `egrep "pattern" <filename>`

 - [`tee` command](https://youtu.be/uF7hFCThf4g?si=Snf_OpbpQAZ2-8xB&t=707): takes stdin and copies it to both stdout and a file
+    - `tee filename.txt`

 - [xargs](https://youtu.be/uF7hFCThf4g?si=vBbqLCJBkNXJo3Ld&t=897): takes stdin as command line arguments and passes it to a command